Kunstmaan/hyperledger-fabric-kuma-token-example/client/README.md

 ```

 * `amount` is the amount of tokens to transfer
-* `to` is the wallet addres where you want to send the tokens to
+* `to` is the wallet address where you want to send the tokens to
 * `from` can be used to define the wallet address where the tokens should be send from.
 By default the wallet of the current user is used `--user <name>`

 ## Creating a multisig contract